jint-method/actor-model-prototype/readme.md

 # Actor Model Prototype

-The purpose of this prototype is to explore the idea of using the [Actor Model](https://en.wikipedia.org/wiki/Actor_model) on the web.
-I was introduced to this idea by [Surma](https://twitter.com/dassurma) and [Paul Lewis](https://twitter.com/aerotwist) from their talks at Chrome Dev Summit 2017 - 2019 along with their articles on [https://dassur.ma](https://dassur.ma)
+The purpose of this prototype is to explore the idea of using a modified version of the [Actor Model](https://en.wikipedia.org/wiki/Actor_model) messaging system for the web.
+This prototype was inspired by the prototypes created by [Surma](https://twitter.com/dassurma) and [Paul Lewis](https://twitter.com/aerotwist) for their presentations at Chrome Dev Summit 2018 & 2019.

 This is **NOT** a library.
 The source code available within the repo is **UNTESTED** and **IS NOT** recommended for production use without proper testing.
 This is a proof of concept.
-Checkout the live demo at [https://messaging.jintmethod.dev](https://messaging.jintmethod.dev/)
+Checkout the live demo at [https://messaging.jintmethod.dev](https://messaging.jintmethod.dev/).

 ### References: